Continuing Education Activity

 Moderate to severe hypocalcemia (ionized calcium <4 mg/dL) without seizure or tetany: An infusion of approximately 100 mg/hr of elemental calcium can be given to adults over several hours.
 4 g calcium gluconate IV over 4 hours, which corresponds to 1 gram of calcium gluconate (one ampoule, 10 mL of 10% calcium gluconate) for each hour.
 Patients with persistent hypocalcemia can receive a continuous infusion of 5 to 20 mg/kg/hour of calcium gluconate.
 For example, one ampoule of 10% calcium gluconate in 90 mL of normal saline or 5% dextrose at 100 mL per hour will deliver 10 mg/kg/hr in a 100 kg individual.
 Ten ampoules of 10% calcium gluconate in 900 mL of normal saline or 5% dextrose will also deliver 10 mg/kg/hr in a 100 kg individual.
 Based on the patient’s weight, intended fluid delivery, and desired IV rate, the clinician can alter the infusion parameters.

 Mild hypocalcemia (ionized calcium above 4 to 5 mg/dL): 1 to 2 g calcium gluconate IV over 2 hours.
-Oral calcium may be given to asymptomatic patients.
+Oral calcium is an option for asymptomatic patients.